Vietnamese New Year: Dates, Animals, Food, and Traditions

 Banks

-Note that banks will be closed for the holiday, but ATMs are still functional.
+Note that banks will close for the holiday, but ATMs will still be functional.
 Opt for hotels if you need to exchange currency, despite the potentially less favorable exchange rate.

-If your adventurous self leaves you restless, consider signing up for an hour-long cultural tour at Tet.
-Some tour agencies offer you the chance to see how the Chinese Vietnamese community in Chinatown prepare for Tet, but you will not be on foot; you will be taking everything all in by pedicab!
+If your adventurous spirit leaves you restless, consider signing up for cultural tours during Tet.
+Some tour agencies offer the chance to see how the Vietnamese community in Chinatown prepares for Tet, but you will not be on foot; you will be taking everything in by pedicab!

 The tour also goes through the flower market and other tourist destinations.
-You can join with local people that the tour operators have liaised with to make Banh Tet or Banh Chung and have a local family meal with them after.
+You can join local people that the tour operators have liaised with to make Banh Tet or Banh Chung and enjoy a meal with them afterward.

-These tours are not only city-bound.
-Try signing up for tours to the Mekong Delta province of Vinh Long for a rural life perspective as well.
+These experiences are not confined to the city.
+Consider signing up for tours to the Mekong Delta province of Vinh Long for a rural life perspective as well.

-Ben Thanh Tourist has launched the tour to.
-The one day tour will take in Vinh Sang Tourist Park and some families in Vinh Long Province to take a look at rural life and Tet celebrations by local residents.
+Ben Thanh Tourist has launched new tours.
+The one-day tour includes Vinh Sang Tourist Park and visits to local families in Vinh Long Province to observe rural life and Tet celebrations by local residents.

 You can also read our tips on traveling to Vietnam during Tet here.